hassan-pmp/pmp/til.md

 # Things I Learning
 ---
+# 28.06.2024 GenAI in Project Management: Planning: Lesson_3
+- **Schedule Compression**
+	- Fast tracking: A schedule compression technique in which activities or phases normally done in sequence are performed in parallel for at least a portion of their duration
+	- Crashing: A technique used to shorten the schedule duration for the least incremental cost by adding resources
+- Check risks and re estimate
+- Fast track the project
+- Crash the project
+- Reduce scope
+- (~Cut quality~)
 # 28.06.2024 GenAI in Project Management: Intro: Lesson_2
 - How to use data and GenAI in Project Management?
 - 1. Automation